walterfreeman/music/syllabus.md

 ### Late Submissions and Class Absences

 Students often ask about submitting work late.
-I want to try a peculiar policy this semester that is designed to give you all maximum flexibility with your work schedules and allow you to work around health issues, other classes, etc., while still requiring that the bulk of your work is turned in on time.
+I want to try a new policy this semester that is designed to give you all maximum flexibility with your work schedules and allow you to work around health issues, other classes, etc., while still requiring that the bulk of your work is turned in on time.